SeisComP/seiscomp/doc/base/time-grammar.rst

 .. py:function:: max(arg1,arg2)

-   Calculates the maximum of two values
+   Calculates the maximum of two values.
+If one value is unset then the other value is returned.
+If both values are unset then the result is unset, too.

    :param arg1: First value to consider
    :param arg2: Second value to consider

 .. py:function:: min(arg1,arg2)

-   Calculates the minimum of two values
+   Calculates the minimum of two values.
+If one value is unset then the other value is returned.
+If both values are unset then the result is unset, too.

    :param arg1: First value to consider
    :param arg2: Second value to consider